 - Higher potential of fraudulent payments

-So, again, the question I posed like last week’s post is: What is it costing your business to manage these AP processes, and what is the value of adopting a supplier information management to improve it?
+So, importantly, what is it costing your business to manage these AP processes, and what is the value of adopting a supplier master data management system to improve it?

-Painting a simple picture can always help establish the framework for how a supplier information management platform can reduce the costs related to payables, so consider the scenario of the XYZ Inc.
+Painting a simple picture can always help establish the framework for how a supplier master data management platform can reduce the costs related to payables, so consider the scenario of the XYZ Inc.

-- XYZ realizes that one of its major challenges has been in handling helpdesk .
+- XYZ realizes that one of its major challenges has been in handling their helpdesk.
 By regularly fielding calls from suppliers wondering what their payment status is, XYZ estimates that the same eight resources are spending, at a minimum, 10% of their time handling helpdesk issues.
 This activity is costing them $64,000 annually.

 - Moreover, XYZ has five separate ERP systems where supplier data resides.
 Two systems were a result of an acquisition of a company a few years ago, but due to IT budget constraints, the effort of completely integrating these systems into one common platform with the other ERP has been put on hold.
 As a result, AP is often spending time re-entering or updating supplier data to collect all the necessary information on the supplier in order to facilitate payment.
 XYZ estimates this is taking two junior AP resources 75% of their time to complete.
 At an annual average salary of $45,0000 for these resources, this is costing XYZ $67,000 annually.